ZikeX/MyMobileCleaner/README.md

 ## iPhone &amp; iPad Cleaner ##

-*Use SDMMobileDevice.framework instead of Apple's private framework MobileDevice.framework.*

 Currently just clean crash log.
 (Apple has imposed more restrictions, we can not access installed app dir now.)
 As a guy with obsessive-compulsive disorder, I still feel lucky to be able to clean my iPhones' crash log :)